Leading and managing

 Induction is the first step on a new adult’s journey to getting involved in Scouting.
 It is essential to make sure they are supported, welcomed and understand how they will be involved.

 It is essential that new volunteers are given a full and consistent experience.
-Across Mersey Weaver we are encouraging the use of our Appointments Committee, District Team Members, County Training Advisors and dedicated mentors to assist the Group Lead volunteer, 14 – 24 team Leader and other Managers with inducting new volunteers.
+Across Mersey Weaver we are encouraging the use of mentors to assist the Group Lead Volunteer, 14 – 24 Team Leader and other Team Leaders with inducting new volunteers.
 Below are a few useful resources which may help Mentors and Lead Volunteers and others to welcome new adults into their teams.

 Volunteer welcome pack